Goodbye, Petrushka: Release

 The film premiered at the Dances With Films Film Festival on June 12, 2022.

 Reception

 Stephanie Archer of Film Inquiry wrote that the film "navigates the turbulent experience of challenging reality with ambition, pushing past the naysayers to deliver something one can be proud of."

 Alan Ng of Film Threat gave the film a score of 7 out of 10 and called it a "heartfelt narrative", writing that it is "not a perfect film, but it’s a very personal one."

 Elias Savada of Film International wrote that "Rose’s world offers few other passersby in any of its worldly settings, so you’re pushed to accept Goodbye, Petrushka in its own microcosm."

 Julie Musbach of FF2 Media called Goodbye, Petrushka "an enjoyable and touching watch," writing, "There is no villain.
 There is no grand heartbreak.
 It’s a soft spoken, uniquely told tale of a girl trying to find her way."

+Director Nicola Rose noted in a later interview about her second feature film, Magnetosphere, that some viewers have interpreted Goodbye, Petrushka's main character Claire as neurodivergent and autistic.